2022 AUSTIN CELTIC FESTIVAL PERFORMERS

 Scottish Country Dance Alliance

 The SCDA hosts an all-ages Scottish Country Dance workshop at the Austin Celtic Festival and also operates a popular bakery of Celtic goodies.
-Look on the schedule for time and place of their workshop and the location of their bake sale!
+Look on the schedule for the time and place of their workshop!

-Austin's favorite NYC band leader is returning with a special acoustic performance with accordion led madness and rousing songs.
+Austin's favorite NYC band leader is returning with accordion led madness and rousing songs.

 Gregory combines original lyrics and melody with a genuine passion for the traditional music of Ireland and a funky energy that is pure New York.
 The roots of the music are unmistakably traditional Irish; the branches that shoot off delve into rock, worldbeat, jazz and punk, and the result has been called “the best Irish trad-rock band.”